Keyboard shortcuts

 QML Mocks

-Generated JavaScript stubs in mock_imports/ mirror the real C++ API:
+Generated JavaScript stubs in mock_imports/ mirror the real C++ API, enabling UI development without backend compilation.

 mock_imports/